What to do in Kotor: the Most Picturesque Town in Montenegro

 One of the most iconic experiences you can have in Kotor, Montenegro, is walking on the city walls.
 It's fun and it gives you a chance to see old houses you wouldn't see otherwise.

-The impressive structures we see today in Kotor were constructed by during the 9th century in the Medieval AgesTheir purpose was to safeguard the city from external aggressors.
+The impressive structures we see today in Kotor were constructed in the Medieval AgesTheir purpose was to safeguard the city from external aggressors.
 Subsequently, several additions were made to these buildings over time.

 City wall in Old town Kotor with fortifications seen hanging on a steep 🗻 with a castle on the top